zj-gao-backup/zj-gao-backup.github.io/_pages/about.md

         </div>

         <p>
-            I am a PhD student in the <a href="http://www.ml.cmu.edu/" target="_blank">Machine Learning Department</a> at <a href="http://www.cmu.edu/" target="_blank">Carnegie Mellon University</a>, co-advised by <a href="http://www.cs.cmu.edu/~tom/" target="_blank">Tom Mitchell</a> and <a href="http://www.cs.cmu.edu/~bapoczos/" target="_blank">Barnabàs Pòczos</a>.
+            I am a Research Scientist at <a href="https://ai.google/" target="_blank">Google AI</a> in Mountain View, California, working on machine learning research.
         </p>

         <p>
+            Previously, I was a PhD student in the <a href="http://www.ml.cmu.edu/" target="_blank">Machine Learning Department</a> at <a href="http://www.cmu.edu/" target="_blank">Carnegie Mellon University</a>, co-advised by <a href="http://www.cs.cmu.edu/~tom/" target="_blank">Tom Mitchell</a> and <a href="http://www.cs.cmu.edu/~bapoczos/" target="_blank">Barnabàs Pòczos</a>.
-            My PhD research focuses on developing algorithms for machine learning, mainly focused on semi-supervised learning, curriculum learning, multitask learning, and graph-based problems.
+            My PhD research focused on developing algorithms for machine learning, mainly focused on semi-supervised learning, curriculum learning, multitask learning, and graph-based problems.
             I am also passionate about applying machine learning methods in neuroscience, in order to study how the brain understands language and controls speech.
             Previously, I did some research in Computer Vision, with the goal of detecting and tracking objects in videos.
         </p>